Caddo: Government and civic institutions

 The tribe has several programs to invigorate Caddo culture.
 It sponsors a summer culture camp for children.
 The Hasinai Society and Caddo Culture Club both teach and perform Caddo songs and dances to keep the culture alive and pass it on to the next generations.
-The Kiwat Hasinay Foundation is dedicated to preserving and increasing use of the Caddo language.
+The now-defunct Kiwat Hasinay Foundation was dedicated to preserving and increasing use of the Caddo language.

 Precontact history

 Archaeology

 The Caddo are thought to be an extension of Woodland period peoples, the Fourche Maline and Mossy Grove cultures, whose members were living in the area of Arkansas, Louisiana, Oklahoma, and Texas areas between 200 BCE and 800 CE.
 The Wichita and Pawnee are also related to the Caddo, since both tribes historically spoke Caddoan languages.

 By 800 CE, this society had begun to coalesce into the Caddoan Mississippian culture.
 Some villages began to gain prominence as ritual centers.
 Leaders directed the construction of major earthworks known as platform mounds, which served as temple mounds and platforms for residences of the elite.
 The flat-topped mounds were arranged around leveled, large, open plazas, which were usually kept swept clean and were often used for ceremonial occasions.
 As complex religious and social ideas developed, some people and family lineages gained prominence over others.

 By 1000 CE, a society that is defined by archaeologists as "Caddoan" had emerged.
 By 1200, the many villages, hamlets, and farmsteads established throughout the Caddo world had developed extensive maize agriculture, producing a surplus that allowed for greater density of settlement.
 In these villages, artisans and craftsmen developed specialties.
 The artistic skills and earthwork mound-building of the Caddoan Mississippians flourished during the 12th and 13th centuries.

 The Spiro Mounds, near the Arkansas River in present-day southeastern Oklahoma, were some of the most elaborate mounds in the United States.
 They were made by Mississippian ancestors of the historic Caddo and Wichita tribes, in what is considered the westernmost area of the Mississippian culture.
 The Caddo were farmers and enjoyed good growing conditions most of the time.
 The Piney Woods, the geographic area where they lived, was affected by the Great Drought from 1276 to 1299 CE, which covered an area extending to present-day California and disrupted many Native American cultures.

 Archeological evidence has confirmed that the cultural continuity is unbroken from prehistory to the present among these peoples.
 The Caddoan Mississippian people were the direct ancestors of the historic Caddo people and related Caddo-language speakers, such as the Pawnee and Wichita, who encountered the first Europeans, as well as of the modern Caddo Nation of Oklahoma.